City of Regina Homepage

 • Related administrative expenses needed to support growth, such as technical studies or plans

-The Policy provides a framework for funding Growth Costs in both Greenfield and Established Areas of the city and provides funding sources for:
+The Policy helps fund Growth Costs in both Greenfield and Established Areas of the city.
+It provides funding sources for:

-• Direct Growth Costs solely benefiting and internal to a new neighbourhood or development
+• Local (or direct) Growth Costs solely benefitting and internal to a new neighbourhood or development.

 More Information +

-The Policy assigns responsibility to developers to pay for Growth Costs that their subdivision or development will directly benefit from, such as local roads or water & sewer mains connecting homes and businesses to each system.
+The Policy assigns responsibility to developers to pay for Growth Costs that their subdivision, new neighbourhood or development will benefit from, such as local roads or water & sewer mains connecting homes and businesses to each system.

-These costs may be thought of as Direct Growth Costs and are provided under servicing and development agreements between developers and the City.
+These costs may be considered Local Growth Costs and are provided under servicing and development agreements between developers and the city.

 More Information +